-Make use of the below-proven methods to fix SD card disconnecting or unexpectedly removed along with the proven method to recover data from SD card using Remo Recover tool.
+Make use of the below-proven methods to fix SD card disconnecting or unexpectedly removed along with the proven method to recover data from SD card using the Remo Recover tool.

-1. Re-insert micro SD card
+1. Re-insert the micro SD card

 Whenever you encounter an SD card unexpectedly removed error, the first thing you suggest is to properly reinsert the SD card.
 Most often, improperly inserting the micro SD card can cause this memory card error.

-2. Re-mount memory card
+2. Re-mount the memory card

 If you are getting an SD card unexpectedly removed error on your mobile phone or camera, then it is commonly due to hardware failure.
-This memory card unexpectedly removed error can be easily fixed on Android phone by unmounting and then mounting the SD card after rebooting the android smartphone.
+This memory card unexpectedly removed error can be easily fixed on an Android phone by unmounting and then mounting the SD card after rebooting the Android smartphone.